moseskimc/learning-reid/README.md

 - Then, all the frames appearing afterwards are considered target features
 - We compute the Euclidean distance of the query feature against the target features and rank by increasing order

+Here are some conclusions I drew from running the main script.
+- Using a model trained across different domains (i.e. Market1501, DukeMTMC-ReID, and MSMT17), made the embedding more robust regardless of the subject's pose and movement.
+- The choice of the inception model was mainly due to the total size; needed something light to run the whole pipeline smoothly without a GPU (i.e. running 100 frames takes a few minutes).
+- One interesting next step would be to look at nonoverlapping camera view angles and test how well the reid model performs.

 ## Notebooks